Resources: Remembering the 97, 33 Years On

 Excerpt: “As I write this, the feeling that this could have happened at any number of stadiums and involved the supporters of many clubs is hard to shake off.
 Underlying it is a sense of anger that the lie of what happened that day was allowed to continue for so many years, with Government and media complicit in the effort to keep that version of events at the forefront of many minds.
 It is to the eternal credit of the families, fans and people of the city of Liverpool that they did not bend for one second in their quest for justice.
 A campaign that transcends what is ultimately petty football rivalry.”

-Dan Morgan wrote at length about the problems with normalizing Hillsborough in chants like “Always the Victims” — something that is and remains relevant as a horrible part of the match-going experience for Hillsborough survivors and family members of the 97.
+Dan Morgan wrote at length about the problems with using the Hillsborough Disaster as banter in chants like “Always the Victims” — something that is and remains relevant as a horrible part of the match-going experience for Hillsborough survivors and family members of the 97.
 That the chanting is so often ignored by clubs is an ongoing problem in the game.

 Book List: Suggested Reading